jennyhedley/digital-writing-2025/README.md

 To remedy this (should you wish for any Glitch projects to live on beyond this course, e.g. your artist websites), [Jenny posted a 5-minute video](https://www.loom.com/share/4558e257703845b1b4c204aa667c187f?sid=c69d3f4d-a805-4d2b-b290-0c3223751129) demonstrating how to download your project, create an `img` folder for images (this is how we usually label it in HTML), transfer images there, update using VS Code and push to your repo using GitHub Desktop. **Remember to make sure your images are not too big because the max file size is around 25mb in the free GitHub repositories.** If you are using up 25mb the final "push" shown in the video could take several minutes.

-[Jenny has recorded a second video](https://www.loom.com/share/a3a0d21f1c5b4df98ac643e13e2d4b71?sid=2c7b5396-8d93-42d7-927c-2cec39dc7add) which focuses on moving just a single image from Glitch to GitHub - specifically, in our author websites.
-This video is great for beginners as it demonstrates a common directory error.

 We can also revisit this and any other tech questions in class Wednesday, since both Jenny and Lucinda will be there.

 ## Course Experience Survey - Open now